 WOMEN’S 800 FREE TIMED FINAL (EARLY HEATS)

-Also making it to the Finals from the Philippines was Timothy Yen in the Men’s 100m Breaststroke Christina Miranda Renner in the B Final of the Women’s breaststroke, Nicole Oliva 200m Free B Final, the and the Mixed 4×100 Medley Relay.
+Making it to the Finals from the Philippines was Timothy Yen in the Men’s 100m Breaststroke, Christina Miranda Renner in the B Final of the Women’s breaststroke, Nicole Oliva 200m Free B Final, the and the Mixed 4×100 Medley Relay.

 SEA Age Grade Championships 2018